Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.A.2.2 The provider analyzes product use (types and frequency) by demographic and socioeconomic segments of its clients.

-Understanding which types of clients (men, women, urban, rural, by sector…) use different products provides insight into clients’ needs and preferences.
+Understanding which types of clients (men, women, urban, rural, by sector, by age groups, etc.) use different products provides insight into clients’ needs and preferences.
 Beyond product access, it is important to understand how clients actually used it.

 Sources of information